hisarciklilar/fun_fact_stats/README.md

 - The examples provided in the love-running walkthrough example and the Coders Coffeehouse pages were very helpful.
 I changed these and applied my own coding, but I learned a lot from these examples durind the process.

 - The checkbox margins are set using the post by [Suraj Parise's post on stack overflow](https://stackoverflow.com/questions/54003551/how-to-do-the-spacing-between-checkboxes-and-values) [Accessed on 14 September 2024].

+- I got the idea of directing the form response to a "thank you for subscribing"" page from my mentor, Matt Bodden.

 ### Code formatting